browserengineering/book/book/embeds.md

  an important performance optimization.]

 *Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
-Implement this, and also the ability for two same-origin frames to see each others' variables even if they aren't adjacent in the frame tree.
+Implement this.

 *Iframe media queries*.
 Implement.

 *Iframe aspect ratio*.
-Implement the [`aspect-ratio`][aspect-ratio] CSS property and use it to provide an implicit sizing to iframes and images when only one of `width` or `height` is specified.
+Implement the [`aspect-ratio`][aspect-ratio] CSS property and use it to provide an implicit sizing to iframes and images when only one of `width` or `height` is specified (or when the image is not yet loaded, if you did the lazy loading exercise).

 [aspect-ratio]: https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio